0832389/G_Kaur_WEB601Assignments_IndianActors/README.md

 the button.
 Utilized the promise pattern with success and reject functionality applied.
 Displayed content on the Content List with pipes.

+Assignment-6
+Created ContentDb file.
+Created service with functions.
+Used the observable pattern.
+Created messages service.